thomassuedbroecker/node-red-twitter-follower/readme.md

  * ... the **usage** of flow variables to exchange values between functions in the _Twitter-follower-flow_.

- The gifs shows a execution of the _Twitter-follower-flow_:
+The gif shows a execution of the _Twitter-follower-flow_:

 ![](images/twitter-follower-flow-execution.png)